 Here is a list of our goals at clean genealogy and at the club:

-We want to leave blood lines that have suffered the least possible influence from other breeds for the future.
+We aim to preserve the future of Siberian bloodlines, which have suffered the least possible influence from other breeds.

 We provide education for new breeders and a mentoring program.